 In-Person Absentee Voting (vote early in person)

-Eligible voters may cast an absentee ballot in person beginning 46 days prior to each election at their city hall or at the Anoka County Government Center.
+Eligible voters may cast an absentee ballot in person starting 46 days prior to Election Day.
 More information can be found here, including in-person absentee dates, times, and locations.

 Absentee Voting by Mail (vote early by mail)